Tony-njiru/To-do-task/README.md

 - **Add and Categorize Tasks**: Create tasks with titles, descriptions, and categories.
 Choose from pre-defined categories like "work," "personal," and "study," or create your own custom categories.

+- **Stores your Todo even after page refresh**: Stores todo in your browser even after you refresh your tab or closes it accidentally.
+All your data is saved.

 - **Search and Filter**: Easily find tasks with the search bar.
 Filter tasks by category or text, making it simple to locate specific items.

 - **minimizes to do**: minimizes your todos just incse you have lots of them; saving your screen and able to manage them at once.